alkem-io/alkemio/docs/technical-design.md

 This section describes how users interact with the platform in a secure manner.

 The key design goals driving the setup below are:
-* **Security**: security is critical for a platform that is facilitating the collabration between multiple stakeholders: the trust is needed for interactions.
+* **Security**: security is critical for a platform that is facilitating the collaboration between multiple stakeholders: the trust is needed for interactions.
 * **Decentralization ready**: the interaction pattern has to be able to support operating in a decentralized setup.
 By decentralized in this case we focus on having entities such as Challenges, Opportunities, Users, Organizations being able to interaction *without* being on the same server.
 The initial implementation does have all entities on the same server, but the interaction pattern has to support being decentralized.
 * **Extendable**: there are many ways that entities (e.g. users) can authenticate themselves, so the design needs to be flexible in terms of how entities are authenticated.